 Therefore determine beforehand your reserve price in your head.
 When a customer goes below that price be prepared to say no.

-I hope you have now learned how to make money at the flea market.
+I hope you have now learned how to make money at the flea market or swap meet.
 It just requires following the advice in the above paragraphs and be willing to adjust if things don’t work well.

 I also have another article that can help you to make even more money.
 It is titled, How to flip items for profit.